-Some veterinarians and pet owners who take a completely homeopathic or holistic approach to medicine think vaccines lower your pet’s immune system or cause disease.
+Some people and vets who take a homeopathic or holistic approach to medicine think vaccines lower your pet’s immune system or cause disease.
 They advocate giving very few or no vaccines at all.

-Traditional medicine advocates that vaccines be given to ensure that an animal is protected against serious and fatal diseases, taking into account the potential risks of vaccination.
+Traditional medicine says vaccines should be given to ensure the animal is protected against serious and fatal diseases, taking into account the potential risks of vaccination.

 Many of you have probably experienced a time when your pet was lethargic, even possibly running a low-grade fever after a vaccination.
 Occasionally, a pet has a true anaphylactic reaction and the face or body swells, hives develop, etc.